Natural Treasures of Costa Rica

 Like our other trips, each of the three Costa Rica groups were limited in size.
 Our first group of guests consisted of twelve, our second was ten, and our last had just seven.
 Keeping the numbers limited allows for more intimate shooting situations, tighter camaraderie, and the ability to get into places large groups aren’t allowed.

 For nearly everyone, the first night of the trip began at a beautiful boutique hotel high in the mountains of San Jose.
 Like all the places Tanya comes up with, it was unique in many different ways.
-Each room was tastefully decorated with custom art, woodwork, and tapestries, the beds as comfortable as anything in the states, and the food produced by a professional chef that rivaled anywhere we’ve eaten.
+Each room was tastefully decorated with custom art, woodwork with tools, and tapestries, the beds as comfortable as anything in the states, and the food produced by a professional chef that rivaled anywhere we’ve eaten.
 It was a great way to start our adventures.